arohit99/ML-Framework/README.md

 This project aims to build and deploy a machine learning app adhering to the best practises in the industry.
 The UI is build using streamlit, scikit-learn for machine learning, mlflow for tracking, matplotlib for plots, github actions to containerise the application and deploy to heroku.
 The app can be viewed [here](https://mlappframework.herokuapp.com).

 Data scientists today frequently use notebook based environments to run experiments.
 While this facilitates rapid development, these are not efficient in production environment.
-This project builds upon concepts like OOPS, clean code, code modularisation (modules and packages), logging, config setting etc. The key steps in the development approach are:
+This project builds upon concepts like OOPS, clean code, code modularisation (modules and packages), logging, config setting etc. The key steps in the development approach were:

 * create an virtual environment and install dependencies using requirements.txt
 * explore data, run experiments using jupyter notebooks.
 However notebooks will not be used as part of final application package